Skip to content

 Strategy

-We believe one major hurdle preventing researchers from working reproducibly is the expectation that they become software engineering experts, choose and integrate multiple tools, and assemble a custom workflow.
+The current "gold standard" requires researchers to become de facto software engineers, choosing and integrating multiple tools, designing bespoke project layouts and workflows.
 We want to provide a vertically-integrated, purpose-built, and user-friendly project format and toolset that reduces the required expertise and decision fatigue.
 That is not to say that policy, education, and support are not part of the solution—they certainly are—but we are focused on improving tooling and infrastructure.

 • Bridging the gap: Create a natural transition from interactive discovery (notebooks/shells) to automated batch pipelines.